Been waiting for the next Rex? Hold tight, it’s a year away.

 Its arrival will be later than originally expected due to delays associated with COVID-19, but we won’t be all that far behind its home market when it comes to launch timing.

-The long-awaited fifth-generation of the iconic nameplate is expected to migrate to the Subaru Global Platform architecture underpinning the current Impreza, XV and Levorg, as well as the upcoming sixth-generation Outback.
+The long-awaited fifth-generation of the iconic nameplate is expected to migrate to the Subaru Global Platform architecture underpinning the current Impreza and XV, as well as the upcoming second-generation Levorg.

 It will reportedly upgrade to a version of the turbocharged 2.4-litre flat-four offered in the North American Ascent SUV.

 While the Ascent produces 190kW of power and 376Nm of torque, the WRX’s application of the 2.4-litre will reportedly pump out upwards of 213kW.